michaelsergio/dl/README.md

 ## Installation

 Verify the variables are set correctly for you OS in Makefile.
-By default, thier set for Ubuntu.
+By default, they are set for Ubuntu.
 I'll need to create a configure file for OS X in the future.

 Run the following commands: